 Madrid-Seville AVE Trains

-You can buy AVE tickets in Spanish railway stations and many local travel agencies (including those in major department stores such as El Corte InglÚs.
-If you live in the U.S. and are obsessive about reserving seats ahead of time, try our partner, Rail Europe, although you'll probably save money by purchasing your tickets and making reservations in Spain.
+You can buy AVE tickets in Spanish railway stations and many local travel agencies (including those in major department stores such as El Corte Inglés.
+If you live in the U.S. and are obsessive about reserving seats ahead of time, see "How to buy train tickets for Spain" at Seat61.com.

 If you're traveling on a Eurail or InterRail pass, you won't need a ticket, but you will need a seat reservation in Clase Turista or Clase Preferente, depending on whether you have a second- or first-class pass.

 Copyright © 1996-2023 Durant and Cheryl Imboden.
 All rights reserved.